iprathmeshdudhe/Data-Imputation-Techniques/README.md

 2. impute
    - For mimiciv, just directly use the imputer.
    - In main.py, input which imputer do you want to use in the config file.
-   - Define the dataset_config which appropriate values.
+   - Define the dataset_config with appropriate values.
    - The state_vectors should contain independent x variables and also the missing variables.
 Here the missing variables are added just to load the data.
 3. eval
    - It needs the list of imputers for which you want to check the performance.